Financial Accountability - Information for Services

 A deficit in both DoE Funds and Non-DoE Funds columns is acceptable if a service used all DoE Funds income as well as their Non-DoE Funds income and were required to use any retained profits to meet the shortfall and keep operating.

 The threshold is based on the program payment balance divided by the total program payment.
-For more information see Surplus Thresholds and Options for Providers at Section 5.6 Financial accountabilities and funding compliances in the 2024 Start Strong for Community Preschools Guidelines.
+For more information see Surplus Thresholds and Options for Providers at Section 6.6 Financial accountabilities and funding compliances in the 2025 Start Strong for Community Preschools guidelines and Section 6.5 Financial accountabilities and funding compliance in the 2025 Mobile Preschool Funding program guidelines.
 Visit Start Strong for Community Preschools to access the program guidelines.

 If this section does not display a surplus, you don’t need to do anything further.
 You did not have an overall program surplus.